KU Cheerleading Tryouts

 - a few women's volleyball games

 Travel to away football games and post-season basketball tournaments is usually limited to 3 couples per trip.
-In the fall, we select 9 guys and 7 ladies (plus 2 alternates) to compete at UCA nationals in Disneyworld in mid-January if we win at least a partial paid bid.
+In the fall, we typically select 9 guys and 7 ladies (plus 2 alternates) to compete at UCA nationals in Disneyworld in mid-January, but competition isn't guaranteed due to game scheduling.

 Candidates are selected based on a variety of factors.
 We consider more than just current skill level; we consider potential, squad partnering, physical fitness, work ethic, and attitude.
 For specific "requirements," it's hard to estimate what is needed to make the squad since we take the best 15 couples that show up, but listed below is what we look for.
 Because we partner everyone at games and we do lots of all-squad stunts, coed stunting ability or potential for it is very important.
 Also note that all returning squad members must try out every year.